JayO-1/AniMate/README.md

 ## Repo Structure

 The repo is divided into two main directories:
-- agent/ -> All prototyping occurs here.
+- **agent/** -> All prototyping occurs here within Jupyter Notebooks.
 Any new chatbot functionality is first implemented in Python via Langchain, before being migrated to the main web app
-- animate/ -> A full-stack web app utilising Next.js and Supabase to provide a UI for the chatbot.
+- **animate/** -> A full-stack web app utilising Next.js and Supabase to provide a UI for the chatbot.
 Next.js is used for the front-end, while Supabase is used for elements of back-end functionality.
 Currently a WIP

 ## Setup

 WIP

+## Demo

+Stay tuned :)

 ## Contact

 Email: jxyozu3@gmail.com <br>
 Twitter: @tenxdev_

-## Demo

-Stay tuned :)